camunda/camunda-docs-static/get-started/content/quick-start/service-task.md

 When the process engine encounters a service task that is configured to be externally handled, it creates an external task instance on which our handler will react.
 We are using [Long Polling](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/#long-polling-to-fetch-and-lock-external-tasks) in the ExternalTaskClient to make the communication more efficient.

-To do so, you need to create a package, e.g., *org.camunda.bpm.getstarted.chargecard* and add a Java class, e.g. *ChargeCardWorker*, to it.
+Next, you need to create a package, e.g., *org.camunda.bpm.getstarted.chargecard* and add a Java class, e.g. *ChargeCardWorker*, to it.

 ```java
 package org.camunda.bpm.getstarted.chargecard;